 Contraception is not one-size-fits-all; it’s important to find out which method will work best for your body and lifestyle.
-The NHS, FPA, Brook, and Planned Parenthood have useful contraception guides.
+The NHS, Brook, and Planned Parenthood have useful contraception guides.

 Although many forms of birth control are effective for preventing pregnancy, condoms are the only way to protect yourself from STIs.
 It is important to use condoms, either internal or external, when engaging in vaginal, anal, or oral sex.
 Dams can also be used as a barrier during contact between mouth and vagina, or the mouth and anus.